9 Ways I prepped for my C section Recovery the 3rd time around

 7. Prep SMOOTHIES

-My 3 year old broke our blender in 25 seconds flat about a week into this smoothie “era” and so we leveled UP and invested in this 3 in 1 Ninja from Costco and I have used the food processor just as much as the blender!
+(And when our blender broke about a week in—thanks to my 3-year-old—we took it as a sign to upgrade 😅) this 3 in 1 Ninja from Costco and I have used the food processor just as much as the blender!
 Plus, this goes on sale often and you get a rebate if it goes on sale within the year you purchase!

 8. Have a plan for meals